harrisbrionnat/network-protocols/README.md

 </p>

 Now, we will observe DNS traffic in Wireshark.
 In WireShark, start another packet capture and filter for DNS.
 In Powershell type nslookup 8.8.8.8 and nslookup www.google.com.
 Observe the DNS traffic.
+You can also filter by its TCP and UDP port which is 53.
 <p>
 <img src="https://imgur.com/PqtO4NM.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>